JasleenMinhas578/finance-tracker/README.md

 # 💸 Finance Tracker WebApp

-A modern, full-stack personal finance management application that helps users track expenses, manage budgets, and visualize spending patterns.
-Built with **React.js** for the frontend and **Firebase** (Authentication + Firestore) for the backend, it delivers a secure and seamless experience across devices.
+A full-stack, responsive personal finance management system designed to help users track their expenses, categorize transactions, generate financial reports, and visualize spending patterns.
+Developed using **React.js** and **Firebase**, this project demonstrates software design and specification principles along with verification and validation techniques.

+This repository contains all assets, source code, and documentation supporting the development, testing, and reporting of the Finance Tracker WebApp.

 ---

 ## ✨ Features

 ### 🔐 User Authentication
-- Secure Login/Signup with **Email & Password**
-- Protected routes using Firebase Auth
+- Secure email/password login with Firebase Auth
-- Session management using React Context API
+- Session-based route protection using React Context API

 ### 💵 Expense Management
-- Add detailed expenses (title, amount, category, date)
+- Add, edit, delete expenses with title, amount, category, and date
-- View expenses in card or table view with sorting & filtering
+- View and sort expenses in table or card format
-- Delete outdated or incorrect entries

-### 🗂️ Custom Category System
+### 🗂️ Category Customization
-- Create custom spending categories
+- User-defined categories such as Food, Travel, Groceries, etc.
-- Visual breakdown of expenses using pie/bar charts
+- Flexible filtering of expenses by category

-### 📈 Reports & Analytics
+### 📈 Visual Analytics & Reporting
+- Dynamic charts (Pie, Bar, Line) using **Chart.js**
-- Filter by date range or category
+- Filter by date or category
-- Interactive charts powered by **Chart.js**
-- Export reports to PDF using **jsPDF** & **html2canvas**
+- Export financial summaries and graphs to **PDF** (via jsPDF & html2canvas)

+### 🧑‍💻 Admin-Friendly Design
+- Modular components for scalability and reusability
+- Secure Firebase Firestore access control with rule-based logic

 ### 📱 Responsive Design
+- Optimized layout using Flexbox, CSS Grid, and media queries
-- Fully responsive for **desktop, tablet, and mobile**
+- Seamless experience on desktop, tablet, and mobile

 ---